seetadev/awesome-libp2p-adoptions/TWEET_BANK.md

 # Tweet Bank: libp2p Adoptions

 This file contains a ready-to-use set of tweets highlighting **how projects use libp2p in production**.
-They are written to be **technical and informative** — intended as replies under the [2025 libp2p maintenance update blog post](https://ipshipyard.com/blog/2025-libp2p-maintenance-update/).
+They are written to be **technical and informative** — intended as replies under the libp2p or Protocol Labs thread.

 ---